 - With film, your entrance ticket to that medium-format look is very low.
 A Hasselblad sells for $ 500 on eBay, while a Phase One costs $ 50 000.
 This buys you a lot of film.
 If you are new to film, you can neglect the cost of cameras and lenses.

-- Shooting film you will learn that gear doesn’t matter.
-You don’t have to worry about micro-contrast of lenses and their MTF, because all lenses are good enough for film.
+- Shooting film, you will learn that gear doesn’t matter.
+You don’t have to worry about lens micro-contrast and their MTF because all lenses are good enough for film.

 - Film has a very natural shoulder in the highlights.
 This delivers beautiful dark shadows with no texture and lets you shoot right into the sun.

-- Film grain is organic, digital noise is ugly.
+- Film grain is organic, while digital noise is ugly.
 Film images just look more organic.
-With film you don’t have to worry about white balance.
-Film has a color depth of a 10000000 bits and therefore a much better color separation.
+With film, you don’t have to worry about white balance.
+Film has a color depth of 10000000 bits and, therefore, much better color separation.

 - Digital is just 0 and 1, chemicals are everything in-between.

-- Film works great for long exposures running into the hours, for example, for capturing star trails.
-Because of the low sensitivity and the small aperture needed for large-format film, you don’t even need to carry neutral-density filters.
+- Film works great for long exposures lasting hours, such as capturing star trails.
+Because of the low sensitivity and small aperture needed for large-format film, you don’t even need to carry neutral-density filters.

 - Film slows you down, so you think more and your keeper rate is higher.
 Because each image matters, you only set up for what it’s worth.
 This is better than running around like a tourist with a camera around your neck.
 The larger the film size, the less you shoot, which in turn increases the keeper rate even further.
 There is no need to go through thousands of shots after a vacation, blocking terabytes on your hard disk.

-- There is no worry about the second card slot, or cards failing.
-Film doesn’t become unreadable and there are no file compatibility problems.
+- There is no worry about the second card slot or cards failing.
+The film doesn’t become unreadable, and there are no file compatibility problems.

 - Burglars may steal all your computers and storage devices but they will not steal the film-storage cabinet.